sraocodes/DAA/content/about.md

     imageWidth: "300px"
     imageHeight: "300px"
     textPosition: "right"
+    videos:
+    - videoID: "ZRL_7_onhJs"
+      videoTitle: "What is Digital Agriculture Avatar ?
+A phenorob talk by Prof. Guillaume Lobet"

   - name: "Core Concept of DAA"
     text: "At its heart, DAA is a digital twin of agricultural systems, designed to bridge the physical and digital realms.
 By feeding real-time field data into sophisticated computational models, DAA aims to provide a dynamic and interactive representation of crops, offering insights that drive informed agricultural decisions.
 At the heart of PhenoRob DAA are the process-based models (PBMs).
 Think of PBMs as the brain behind our digital twin.
 They simulate how crops respond to various environmental challenges, offering a sneak peek into the future of your crops.
 It's like having a virtual test field, helping farmers make informed decisions [Learn More](/pbm/).
 DAA integrates diverse models, from detailed organ-specific analysis to comprehensive field-scale evaluations.
 Our models include:"